home pics archive about

 1:05 PM, Sep 18, 2004

-alarico interjected:
+alarico blurted:

 renae has good points. in the past unions also provided additional pension benefits if the teacher survived the classroom long enough to retire. don't know if this is still the case.